luqmanbarry/external-secrets-operator-guide/README.md

 ![eso-build Images](assets/eso-build-images.png)

+We are now ready to deploy the Operator and its custom resources.

 ### 2. Install the [eso-operator-install](https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-operator-install) chart

 The chart creates `Subscription` and `OperatorGroup` CRs.
 The `OperatorGroup` template is disabled by default because it is getting deployed in the `openshift-operators` namespace which has one already.
-Set the `operator.globalOperatorGroupExists: false` in the chart `values.yaml` file if you want to include it in the deployment.
+Set the `operator.globalOperatorGroupExists: false` in the chart [values.yaml](https://github.com/luqmanbarry/external-secrets-operator-guide/blob/master/eso-operator-install/values.yaml) file if you want to include it in the chart deployment.

 ```
 helm upgrade --install eso-operator-install ./eso-operator-install -n openshift-operators
 ```
 <br>

-After successful installation, the Operator is available in `eso-demo` despite having been deployed in another namespace.
+After successful installation, the Operator is available in `eso-demo` despite having been deployed in a different namespace.

 ![ESO Installed](assets/eso-installed.png)